How to Brew Coffee

 If you’re using tap water, let it run a few seconds before filling your coffee pot, and be sure to use cold water.
 Avoid distilled or softened water.

 Your brewer should maintain a water temperature between 195 to 205 degrees Fahrenheit for optimal extraction.
 Colder water will result in flat, under-extracted coffee, while water that is too hot will also cause a loss of quality in the taste of the coffee.
+(However, cold brew does not need any heat.)

 If you are brewing the coffee manually, let the water come to a full boil, but do not over boil.
 Turn off the heat source and allow the water to rest a minute before pouring it over the grounds.